Last Updated on 15/06/2026 by Armands Sprogis

 - If the baby is exclusively breastfed, I would ask if feeding is established and the baby is not losing weight dramatically.
 A hungry baby is not a happy baby.
 This would mean that I might put off a newborn session till around 2 weeks mark until this part is sorted.

-- Once parents arrive I would see if the baby is awake or asleep.
-Normally by the time when we take the clothes off and wrap up baby in the blanket, they are awake.
+- Once parents arrive, I would see if the baby is awake or asleep.
+Normally, by the time we take the clothes off and wrap up the baby in the blanket, they are awake.

 - If a newborn is awake but pretty chilled, I would start the session with a few simple portraits.
 Headshot and few full-body photos.
 These would be either wrapped or I have small rompers for them to wear.

 - If the baby is not happy and straight away wants a feed, I feed the baby.
 After the feed, I see how things have progressed.
-Normally while a baby is settling I can manage couple awake portraits.
+Normally, while a baby is settling, I can manage a couple of awake portraits.
 If the baby is asleep, I start with sleep poses.

-- If we started a session with awake portraits, probably 30 minutes into the session baby will start giving signs of wanting milk.
+- If we started a session with awake portraits, probably 30 minutes into the session, the baby will start giving signs of wanting milk.
 I would keep taking awake portraits as long as I can until they get really upset and unmanageable.
 We feed then.

 - The reason I do that is I want them to be as tired as possible and hoping that after the feed they go down for a deep sleep.